-

 What is Intelligent Customer Experience (ICX)?

-An Intelligent Customer Experience is a uniquely-assembled interaction between an organization and a customer where the content responds to the customer’s individual context.
+An Intelligent Customer Experience (ICX) is a uniquely-assembled interaction between an organization and a customer where the content responds to the customer’s individual context.
 Organizations achieve this by listening to customer data and responding with contextually relevant content in real-time.

-Characteristics of ICX
+Five Characteristics of ICX

 - Omnichannel: Content modules are orchestrated into unique experiences across multiple channels, platforms, and devices.